-Mexican au pair Adriana Lopez Garibay, wrote: “It doesn’t matter the size of the house, the most important it is how do you feel with your host family and the good relationship with them…”
+Mexican au pair Adriana Lopez Garibay, wrote: “It doesn’t matter the size of the house, the most important thing is how you feel with your host family and the relationship with them…”

-Marina Galhardi, a Cultural Care Au Pair from Brazil was an au pair for a family of five in San Francisco.
+Marina Galhardi, a Cultural Care au pair from Brazil was an au pair for a family of five in San Francisco.
 She just returned home in August and says, “We were six people living in a three bedroom house and one bathroom to share between all of us.
-It worked out really well, and I stayed there for the two years!
+It worked out really well, and I stayed there for two years!”

 German au pair Sophia Kröger also just returned to her home country this summer after a successful year with her host family in Boston.
 “I lived in a small apartment with three bedrooms.
 We had three children, the host parents and me and it worked out perfectly fine!
 I had my own room I could go to if I needed time for me but I loved my host family so much that I spent my free time with them anyways.
 So the size of the house really doesn’t matter if you have a good connection with your host family.”